zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-delete.md

 ---
 Title: Bulk Delete | The Easiest Way in Dapper to Delete Multiple Rows
 MetaDescription: Learn how to perform easier delete in Dapper using the Bulk Delete method, understand why it's essential, and explore some common scenarios.
-LastMod: 2024-10-05
+LastMod: 2025-04-16
 ---

-# Bulk Delete: The Easiest Way in Dapper to Delete Multiple Rows
+# Bulk Delete /n The Easiest Way in Dapper to Delete Multiple Rows

 The Dapper Plus `BulkDelete` extension method allows you to delete multiple rows from your database.